-- Engage, enrich, and extend all students in the school community cognitively, behaviourally and emotionally. - Maximise student learning potential and give opportunities for all students to explore new experiences and interests as well as building on existing strengths. - Improve student wellbeing and morale as well as a student's sense of connectedness to the learning community. - Develop in students a culture of life long continuous learning. - Develop in students an awareness of their roles and responsibilities in society and equip them with the skills to think deeply about real life issues around culture, government, environment, and ethics. - Uphold the school values of accountability, social equity, participation, integrity, respect, and excellence in our relationships with others at all times. - Support and encourage individuals to aim for their full potential by developing their unique skills and individuality. - Develop a culture whereby any forms of unsafe behaviour which are negative, aggressive, or dangerous or do not protect the safety of school members are not tolerated.
+- Engage, enrich, and extend all students in the school community cognitively, behaviourally and emotionally. - Maximise student learning potential and give opportunities for all students to explore new experiences and interests as well as building on existing strengths. - Improve student wellbeing and morale as well as a student's sense of connectedness to the learning community. - Develop in students a culture of life long continuous learning. - Develop in students an awareness of their roles and responsibilities in society and equip them with the skills to think deeply about real life issues around culture, government, environment, and ethics. - Uphold the school values of accountability, social equity, participation, integrity, respect, and excellence in our relationships with others at all times. - Support and encourage individuals to aim for their full potential by developing their unique skills and individuality.

+Develop a culture whereby any forms of unsafe behaviour which are negative, aggressive, or dangerous or do not protect the safety of school members are not tolerated.

 YEAR 9

 Domain Number of periods per fortnight

 Core subjects - compulsory for all students

-English 9
+English 8

-Mathematics 7
+Mathematics 8

 Science 6

 Humanities 7

-Languages 6

-Health and Physical Education 7
+Physical Education 3

-Elective Subjects
+Health 4

+Elective Subjects - Students select 5 units of 4 periods each from the

+below areas.
+Students must choose at least one of Outdoor Education

+and Home Economics and two from the area of The Arts.

+Outdoor Education

-Home Economics or Outdoor 2
+Home Economics

-Education 2

-The Arts 6
+The Arts